XetrovTornado/StackOverflowParser/README.md

 # StackOverflowParser
-Searches StackOverflow for answers in the terminal.
-Parses a StackOverflow page to show posts in a terminal.
+Searches StackOverflow for answers and then parses a the page to show posts in a terminal.

 ### How to use
 1. Run search.py in python3 and add your search query as an extra argument